David M. Wilson

 Sir David Mackenzie Wilson, FBA (born 30 October 1931) is a British archaeologist, art historian, and museum curator, specialising in Anglo-Saxon art and the Viking Age.
-From 1977 until 1992 he served as the Director of the British Museum, where he had previously worked, from 1955 to 1964, as an assistant keeper.
+From 1977 until 1992 he served as the director of the British Museum, where he had previously worked, from 1955 to 1964, as an assistant keeper.
 In his role as director of the museum, he became embroiled in the controversy over the ownership of the Elgin Marbles with the Greek government, engaging with a "disastrous" televised debate with Greek Minister of Culture Melina Mercouri.

 Education

 Wilson was born on 30 October 1931 in Dacre Banks, near Harrogate, England.
 He was the son of Joseph Wilson, a minister, and Nora, a lecturer.
-From 1941 to 1950, Wilson was educated at Kingswood School, a boarding independent school for boys (now co-educational) in Bath, followed by St John's College at the University of Cambridge, from where he obtained a Master of Arts.
+From 1941 to 1950, Wilson was educated at Kingswood School, a boarding independent school for boys (now co-educational) in Bath, followed by St John's College, Cambridge, from where he obtained a Master of Arts.
 In 1955 he obtained a graduate degree from the Lund University in Sweden.

 Life and career

-From 1977 to 1992 Wilson served as the Director of the British Museum, where he was the seventeenth person to hold that distinction since its 1753 founding.
+From 1977 to 1992 Wilson served as the director of the British Museum, where he was the seventeenth person to hold that distinction since its 1753 founding.
 He had previously worked there from 1955 to 1964 as an assistant keeper, after which he worked at the University of London.
-There he was Reader from 1964 to 1971, and a professor of medieval archaeology from 1971 to 1976; from 1973 he was also the joint head of the department of Scandinavian studies at University College London.
+There he was reader from 1964 to 1971, and a professor of medieval archaeology from 1971 to 1976; from 1973 he was also the joint head of the department of Scandinavian studies at University College London.

-During his time as Director, from 1985 to 1986 Wilson was Slade Professor of Fine Art at the University of Cambridge.
+During his time as director, from 1985 to 1986 Wilson was Slade Professor of Fine Art at the University of Cambridge.
 He was a member of the Ancient Monuments Board for England from 1976 to 1984, the Nottingham University Council from 1988 to 1984, and the Historic Buildings and Monuments Commission from 1990 to 1998.
 From 1976 to 1981 he was a member of the board of governors for the Museum of London; he was also a trustee, of the National Museums of Scotland from 1985 to 1987, and of the National Museums of Merseyside from 1986 to 2001.

 Wilson has written extensively on the subject of the Anglo-Saxons and Vikings, as well as the British Museum itself.
 In 1960 he published The Anglo-Saxons, and in 1970 was praised for The Viking Achievement, written with Peter Foote and focused on the daily life, social customs, religion, art, trade, law, and poetry of Scandinavian society from 800 to 1200 AD.
 He also published Viking Art in 1966, The Vikings and Their Origins in 1970, and Anglo-Saxon Art: From the Seventh Century to the Norman Conquest in 1984.